agruzinov/lipmix_utils/README.md

 # lipmix_utils

 Set of python scripts to extend the capabilities of the LIPMIX software for analyzing small-angle scattering data from lipid systems (as part of the ATSAS package), for example, at cluster systems with SLURM queue management system.

-Please refer to the manual of LIPMIX on the official webpage of the ATSAS package: https://www.embl-hamburg.de/biosaxs/manuals/lipmix.html
+Those scripts are provided "AS IS" and needs to be adapted for the particular case, especially initial parameters of the distributions and electron density peaks.
+Please refer to the manual of LIPMIX on the official webpage of the ATSAS package: https://www.embl-hamburg.de/biosaxs/manuals/lipmix.html.

 If you use results from LIPMIX in your publication, please cite: